Mizux/li-ov4689/ov5640_exposure/README.md

 # Description
-With the Leopard firmware, we cannot achieved small exposure time in manual exposure mode, required for our use case.
+With the Leopard firmware for camera CX3-OV5640, we cannot achieve small exposure time in manual exposure mode, required for our use case.
 In manual exposure mode, range is too short (400), step is wrong and start with a min exposure too long.

 According to the DataSheet exposure should be encoded on 19bits (i.e. register 0x3500~0x3502).